skrey/yellow-extensions/googlecalendar/README.md

 Create a `[googlecalendar]` shortcut.

-The following arguments are available:
+The following arguments are available, all but the first argument are optional:

 `ID` = [public Google calendar](https://calendar.google.com/), wrap multiple calendars into quotes
 `MODE` = calendar mode, e.g. `week`, `month`, `events`, `agenda`